 A Blender is Required

 Cooked cauliflower just will not get smooth by hand.
-That is fine if that is your taste but we are tying for that creamy texture.
+That is fine if that is your taste, but we are tying for that creamy texture.

 You can cook this ahead and reheat.
-Refrigerated it should be good for 3-4 days and frozen for several months.
+Refrigerated, it should be good for 3-4 days and frozen for several months.

 Get your cauliflower either by trimming a medium head or frozen.
-A bag of frozen is about 3/4 pound now, and a trimmed medium head of raw cauliflower will be about 1 1/2 pounds.
+A bag of frozen is about 3/4 pounds now, and a trimmed medium head of raw cauliflower will be about 1 1/2 pounds.

 Cook the cauliflower to being tender by a fork.
 For fresh, you can boil or steam for about 15 minutes.
 Or microwave covered with a bit of water for 4-5 minutes.